 This paper shows that genetic programming can be used to automatically create the design for both the topology and tuning for a common parameterized controller for all plants belonging to the two families of plants described by equations (1) and (2).
-The automatically designed controller is created using a fitness measure that attempts to optimize step response and disturbance rejection while simultaneously imposing constraints on maximum sensitivity and sensor noise attenuation.
-The automatically designed controller outperforms the controller designed using the techniques of Astrom and Hagglund 1995.
+The common parameterized controller is created using a fitness measure that optimizes step response and disturbance rejection, while simultaneously constraining maximum sensitivity and sensor noise attenuation.
+The common genetically evolved controller outperforms the controller designed using the techniques of Astrom and Hagglund 1995.